In this document

 - Google Play shows applications only to those devices that can properly run those applications.

 A mobile phone is a highly personal, always-on, always-present gateway to the Internet.
 We haven't met a user yet who didn't want to customize it by extending its functionality.
 That's why Android was designed as a robust platform for running aftermarket applications.

 No device manufacturer can write all the software a user could conceivably need.
 We need third-party developers to write the apps users want, so the Android Open Source Project (AOSP) aims to make application development as easy and open as possible.

 Every line of code developers write to work around a bug is a line of code that didn't add a new feature.
 The more compatible mobile devices are, the more applications we'll have to run on those devices.
 By building a fully compatible Android device, you benefit from the huge pool of apps written for Android while increasing the incentive for developers to build more apps.

 To build an Android-compatible mobile device, follow this three-step process:

 - Obtain the Android software source code.
 This is the source code for the Android platform that you port to your hardware.

-- Comply with the Android Compatibility Definition Document (CDD).
+- Comply with the Android Compatibility Definition Document (CDD) (PDF, HTML).
 The CDD enumerates the software and hardware requirements of a compatible Android device.